keyboardio/Kaleidoscope/docs/layers.md

 override keys in the layers below.

-When you have multiple layers active, to figure out what a key does, the firmware will first look at the key position on the topmost active layer, and see if there's a non-transparent key there.
+When you have multiple layers active, to figure out what a key does, the firmware will first look at the key position on the most recently activated layer, and see if there's a non-transparent key there.
 If there is, it will use that.
 If there isn't, it will start walking backwards on the stack of _active_ layers to find the highest one with a non-transparent key.
 The first one it finds is whose key it will use.
 If it finds none, then a transparent key will act like a blank one, and do nothing.

-It is important to note that transparent keys are looked up from active layers only, from highest to lowest.
+It is important to note that transparent keys are looked up from active layers only, from most recently activated to least.
 Lets consider that we have three layers, 0, 1, and 2.
 On a given position, we have a non-transparent key on layers 0 and 1, but the same position is transparent on layer 2.
 If we have layer 0 and 2 active, the key will be looked up from layer 0, because layer 2 is transparent.
 If we activate layer 1 too, it will be looked up from there, since layer 1 is higher in the stack than layer 0.
+In this case, since we activated layer 1 most recently, layer 2 wouldn't even be looked at.

-As we just saw, another important factor is that layers are ordered by their index, not by the order of activation.
-Whether you activate layer 1 or 2 first doesn't matter.
-What matters is their index.
-In other words, when you have layer 0 and 2 active, then activate layer 1, that is like placing the layer 1 foil between 0 and 2.
+As we just saw, another important factor is that layers are ordered by their order of activation.
+Whether you activate layer 1 or 2 first, matters.
+Lets look at another example: we have three layers, 0, 1, and 2.
+On a given position, we have a non-transparent key on every layer.
+If we have just layer 0 active, it will be looked up from there.
+If we activate layer 2, then the firmware will look there first.
+If we activate layer 1 as well, then - since now layer 1 is the most recently activated layer - the firmware will look the code up from layer 1, without looking at layer 2.
+It would only look at layer 2 if the key was transparent on layer 1.

-A side-effect of this is that while you can activate a lower-indexed layer from a higher index, the higher indexed one will still override the lower-indexed one.
-As such, as a general rule of thumb, you want to order your layers in such a way that this doesn't become a problem.

-This can be a little confusing at first, but it is easy to get used to with some practice.
-Once mastered, layers are an incredibly powerful feature.

-Nevertheless, we have the `MoveToLayer(n)` method, where only one layer is ever active.
-This way, we do not need to care about transparency, and we can freely move from a higher layer to a lower one, because the higher one will get disabled, and will not be able to shadow the lower-indexed one.